makingbloke/EntityFrameworkCore.Extensions/ReadMe.md

 * Only SQLite and SQL Server are supported.
 Support for other databases may be added in the future.

-* Currently the DoesExist extensions only support checking if databases and tables exists.
-This will be extended to include other object types such as indexes, views and stored procedures at some point.
+* The DoesExist extensions only support checking if databases and tables exists.
+This may be extended to include other object types such as indexes, views and stored procedures at some point.

+* The exception processing only supports checking for unique constraint failures.
+Other case may be added.

 ## Methods